-I’m a grandmother in my fifties and I believed in Santa back in the 1960s.
+I’m a grandmother and I believed in Santa back in the 1960s.
 No harm came to me and I did not suffer from believing in a magical person that came delivering a bundle of toys he had flung on his back:

 A bundle of Toys he had flung on his back,